 Another powerful way to engage candidates is through written materials such as letters to the editor, factsheets, and questionnaires.
 Candidates often learn what issues are important to voters in the community by reading the Letters to the Editor page of the newspaper.
-This platform can be used to share your experience with affordable housing issues and communicate the urgent need to prioritize affordable housing.
-Consider having low-income renters write letters about issues that are important to them; letters can often be published as a response to a story in which candidates have discussed poverty or housing-related issues.
-Sharing factsheets about housing affordability in your community is another way to educate candidates.
-Finally, asking candidates to fill out a questionnaire is a useful way to learn more about candidates' views and to make them aware of the issues that affect low-income renters.
+This platform can be used to share personal experiences and communicate the urgent need to prioritize affordable homes.
+Consider having low-income renters write letters about issues that are important to them; letters can often be published as a response to a story in which candidates have discussed poverty or housing policy.
+Sharing fact sheets about housing affordability in your community is another way to educate candidates.

+Asking candidates to fill out a questionnaire is a useful way to learn more about candidates' views and to make them aware of the issues that affect low-income renters.
 Candidate questionnaires should be sent to all candidates and be publicly posted.
 Provide clear instructions for the word limit, deadline, and how to submit, and share how answers will be used.
 Keep the survey brief and use open-ended questions to solicit the candidates' opinions on a range of issues.
 Consider publicizing the candidates' responses on social media or on your organization's website.
-When publishing candidates' responses, do not modify their answers in any way.
+When publishing candidates' responses, do not modify their answers in any way or express a preference for any candidates' answers.